 The rumors were true: Americans won’t be allowed to visit Europe this summer, with very few exceptions.
 Alongside hundreds of other countries, the United States of America has officially been excluded from travel to Europe this summer, but for other countries hoping to experience summer along a riviera, or a European capital, there’s good news ahead.
 14 countries will soon be eligible to enter Europe as of July 1st, signalling a welcomed rebirth of international travel.

 Not the United States.
-Travelers from: Algeria, Australia, Canada, Georgia, Japan, Montenegro, Morocco, New Zealand, Rwanda, Serbia, South Korea, Thailand, Tunisia and Uruguay will all be able to enter the European Union without quarantine or other border restrictions for travel starting July 1st.
+Travelers from: Algeria, Australia, Canada, Georgia, Japan, Morocco, New Zealand, Rwanda, South Korea, Thailand, Tunisia and Uruguay are all be able to enter the European Union without quarantine or other border restrictions for travel from July 1st, 2020 onward.

 Brazil, China and the United States, three driving forces in world tourism have been excluded, though China is expected to be added once the country agrees to a reciprocal agreement, where visitors from the EU may once again enter China.